What Scrap Metals Are Inside Computers?

 Steel

-When you are scrapping computers it’s always handy to have your magnet with you.
-You will be able to quickly identify the steel.
-If the magnet sticks then you have steel.
+When you are scrapping computers, it’s always handy to have your magnet with you.
+You will be able to identify the steel quickly.
+If the magnet sticks, then you have steel.
 These pieces of the computer should be separated from the others.
 Steel is worth very little compared to the other metals found inside.
-Commonly the steel is used for the frame of the desktop tower and also the frames to hold the various boards and drives inside.
+Commonly, steel is used for the desktop tower frame and the frames to hold the various boards and drives inside.

 Steel Materials Inside Computers: